leostera/lam/ROADMAP.md

 Some things that should be possible are:

-* run infinitely: `f() -> f().` should just run and run and run.
+* run infinitely: `f() -> f().` should just run and run and run :heavy_check_mark:
-* run relatively fast: boot time should be under 10ms
+* run relatively fast: boot time should be under 10ms :heavy_check_mark:

-## Milestone 3: Multi-Process Programs :hammer:
+## Milestone 3: Concurrency-Oriented Programming :hammer:

-Implement the rest of the bytecode for message passing including equivalents
-for:
+Here the goal should be to enable building solutions that scale by orchestrating hundreds of thousands of processes that communicate with each other.

+We'll need to support:
-* spawn :heavy_check_mark:
+* spawning processes :heavy_check_mark:
-* kill
+* terminating processes
-* monitor / demonitor
+* monitor / demonitor processes
-* link / unlink
+* link / unlink processes
-* send
+* sending messages
-* receive, select_receive, remove_message
-* wait
+* selectively receive messages

-At this point I'd expect us to support the core OTP modules: `supervisor` and `gen_server`.
+Some things that should be possible are:
+* spawn millions of processes in constant time (shouldn't get slower to spin up new processes)
+* core OTP modules like `supervisor` or `gen_server` should have all the instructions needed to run (give or take small changes)

 ## Milestone 4: Multi-Core Scheduling :crystal_ball:

+The goal here is to
 Implement symmetric multi-processing to spread the work across several cores by means of either job-stealing or some other configurable policy.